-Students may expect to be provided with an atmosphere free from harassment.
-Any student who is subjected to harassment from other students, visitors or school staff, should immediately inform a teacher, principal, assistant principal or assistant superintendent.
-In accordance with the state's anti-bully laws, students may make confidential reports of harassment, intimidation or bullying to any school employee or via Dysart's Safe Schools Hotline 623-876-7009 or by using the online Dysart Safe Report https://schoolweb.dysart.org/SafeReport/.
+Students are entitled to an atmosphere free from harassment.
+Any student who experiences harassment from other students, visitors, or school staff should immediately inform a teacher, principal, assistant principal, or assistant superintendent.
+In accordance with the state's anti-bullying laws, students may make confidential reports of harassment, intimidation, or bullying to any school employee, via Dysart's Safe Schools Hotline at 623-876-7009, or online at Dysart Safe Report: my.dysart.org/safereport.